The Bible and homosexuality: 1 Corinthians 6:9–11; 1 Timothy 1:8–11

-In the context of the broader immorality of his audience, Paul the Apostle wrote in the First Epistle to the Corinthians, chapter 6 verses 9-11:
+In the context of the broader immorality of his audience, Paul the Apostle referenced at least some form of homosexual acts in the First Epistle to the Corinthians, chapter 6 verses 9-11, which the New Revised Standard Edition renders as follows:

 Do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived!
 Fornicators, idolaters, adulterers, male prostitutes, sodomites, thieves, the greedy, drunkards, revilers, robbers—none of these will inherit the kingdom of God.
 And this is what some of you used to be.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and in the Spirit of our God.

-1 Timothy 1:8–11 states:
+1 Timothy 1:8–11, as rendered in the same translation, states:

 Now we know that the law is good, if one uses it legitimately.
 This means understanding that the law is laid down not for the innocent but for the lawless and disobedient, for the godless and sinful, for the unholy and profane, for those who kill their father or mother, for murderers, fornicators, sodomites, slave traders, liars, perjurers, and whatever else is contrary to the sound teaching that conforms to the glorious gospel of the blessed God, which he entrusted to me.

-In the letter to the Corinthians, within the list of people who will not inherit the kingdom of God, Paul uses two Greek words: malakia (μαλακοὶ) and arsenokoitai (ἀρσενοκοῖται).
+In the letter to the Corinthians, within the list of people who will not inherit the kingdom of God, Paul uses two Greek words: malakia (μαλακοὶ), and arsenokoitai (ἀρσενοκοῖται), which the translation renders as 'male prostitutes' and 'sodomites', respectively, though their meaning is debated.

-Arsenokoitai is a compound word.
-Compound words are formed when two or more words are put together to form a new word with a new meaning.
-In this case, arsenokoitai is from the Greek words arrhēn/arsēn (ἄῤῥην/ἄρσην) meaning "male", and koitēn (κοίτην) meaning "bed", with a sexual connotation.
-A direct translation would be "male-bed".
+Arsenokoitai is a compound word in Greek.
+In this case, arsenokoitai is from the Greek words arrhēn/arsēn (ἄῤῥην/ἄρσην) meaning 'male', and koitēn (κοίτην) meaning 'bed', with a sexual connotation.
+A direct translation would be 'male-bed'.
 Its first recorded use was by Paul in 1 Corinthians and later in 1 Timothy 1 (attributed to Paul), and remains unattested in contemporaneous sources.
 Some scholars consider Paul to have adapted this word by translating, to Greek, the verse from Leviticus 20:13, with additional adaption from the wording of the Septuagint translations of Leviticus 18:22 and 20:23.
 Due to its unclear definition, English translators struggled with representing the concept of arsenokoitai.
 It has been variously rendered as "sexual perverts" (RSV), "sodomites" (NRSV), "abusers of themselves with mankind" (KJV), "men who have sex with men" (NIV) or "practicing homosexuals" (NET).

-Malakia (μαλακία, "softness", "weakliness") is an ancient Greek word that, in relation to men, has sometimes been translated as "effeminacy".
+Malakia (μαλακία, 'softness', 'weakliness') is an ancient Greek word that, in relation to men, has sometimes been translated as 'effeminacy'.
 Also translates to "of things subject to touch, "soft" (used in Matthew 11:8 and Luke 7:25 to describe a garment); of things not subject to touch, "gentle"; and, of persons or modes of life, a number of meanings that include "pathic".
-However, in modern Greek it has come to mean "masturbation", and its derivative μαλάκας – malakas means "one who masturbates".
+However, in modern Greek it has come to mean 'masturbation', and its derivative μαλάκας – malakas means 'one who masturbates'.